jagenjo/litegraph.js/guides/README.md

   this.addWidget("text","Surname","", { property: "surname"}); //this will modify the node.properties
 }
 ```
+## LGraphCanvas
+LGraphCanvas is the class in charge of rendering/interaction with the nodes inside the browser.
+### Canvas Shortcuts
+* Space - Holding space key while moving the cursor moves the canvas around.
+It works when holding the mouse button down so it is easier to connect different nodes when the canvas gets too large.
+* Ctrl/Shift + Click - Add clicked node to selection.
+* Ctrl + A - Select all nodes
+* Ctrl + C/Ctrl + V - Copy and paste selected nodes, without maintaining the connection to the outputs of unselected nodes.
+* Ctrl + C/Ctrl + Shift + V - Copy and paste selected nodes, and maintaining the connection from the outputs of unselected nodes to the inputs of the newly pasted nodes.
+* Holding Shift and drag selected nodes - Move multiple selected nodes at the same time.

 # Execution Flow
 To execute a graph you must call ```graph.runStep()```.